Regular Expressions

 ]

-denote a character class ^
+denotes a character class, ^

 switches to a negated character class, .